 Another major problem with serverless architecture is the way each vendor implements it, where platforms barely resemble one another at an operational level.
 There is not a particular standardization across serverless platforms for writing functions, deploying, and managing them.
 Migrating an application or some functions from one platform to another can be a challenge and very time-consuming.

 Migration in a serverless platform becomes more challenging when any application involves object storage, queues and identity management, etc. Functions can still easily be moved, but the rest of an application remains unportable.

 At the moment, traditional cloud/server-centric architecture has significant advantages in code migration over serverless architecture; they are still easier to migrate.

 One of the key reasons for serverless architecture not making a tremendous impact (as it was predicted) in the industry is because of its inability to run entire applications.
 Though you can still do that for mid-size applications, it won’t be a cost-effective solution.

 - Serverless architecture reduces costs for applications that see inconsistent usage, occasional/periodic or no traffic.
 Monolithic server architecture could cost more and also requires a lot of effort to scale up the servers when needed.

 - With the serverless architecture, no need to purchase a physical server.
 Runtime platforms are provisioned and managed by the vendors.
 Developers have to upload and deploy the code through a vendor UI console or command-line.

 - Serverless architecture is not suitable for many applications.
-Large applications with consistent and predictable traffic can get greater benefit from traditional monolith setup.
-Applications with the long-running processes may also not get any benefit from serverless architecture.
+Large applications with consistent and predictable traffic can get greater benefit from the traditional monolith setup.
+Applications with long-running processes may also not get any benefit from serverless architecture.